TT-Line

 TT-Line GmbH is a shipping company based in Lübeck, Germany, which has been providing ferry service between Travemünde in Schleswig-Holstein and Trelleborg in southern Sweden since 1962.
 Since 1992, it has also operated a service from Rostock to Trelleborg (until 1997 marketed as TR-Line) and from Swinoujscie in Poland.
-As of 2007, TT-Line possesses six ferries.
+As of 2023, TT-Line owns nine ferries.

 In 1978, TT-Line acquired 50% of Olau Line and purchased the rest of the company in 1979.
 TT-Line remained the sole owner of Olau Line until the line's closure in 1994.
+The company is ultimately owned by the German business profiles Bernard Termühlen and Arend Oetker through the holding company Trampschiffahrt GmbH & Co.
+KG.

 Routes

 TT-Line offers the following routes: